SentinelFi/build_35_submission/readme.md

 #### 2. Automate Market Creation – $16,000

 - Implement logic to auto-deploy a new **Hedge Vault** when a user initiates coverage for a tracked flight, register it with the **Controller Contract**, and link it to the shared **Central Risk Vault**—enabling parallel, scalable insurance markets with minimal manual setup.
+[Read More](https://github.com/SentinelFi/build_35_submission/blob/main/technical.md#%EF%B8%8F-automated-market-creation)

 - Integrate this flow with the existing UI and build a **webhook trigger** that creates new markets in real-time as users purchase coverage.